WesPeacock/GhanaKeyboards/docs/GhanaNK1.md

 </table>
 <br><br>

-Rising and falling tones can be stacked on top of a nasalized vowel as well.
+Tones can be stacked on top of a nasalized vowel as well.
 Type the tilde ( ~ ) first:

 <table width="90%">
 	<tr>